alexandretsarev/BI_2019_Python/README.md

 ### filter_2_fastq.py functions:
 1. to filter by minimal length
-2. to filter by GC-content (by mimial percentage of G/C nucleotides or by interval e.g. 50-70%)
+2. to filter by GC-content (by minimal percentage of G/C nucleotides or by interval e.g. 50-70%)
 3. crop (Trimmomatic function)
 4. headcrop (Trimmomatic function)
 5. trailing (Trimmomatic function)